 What if you’re recruiting for a position that has never existed before?
-You might even find that you’re spearheading a major recruitment initiative, such as when a company decides to open a new regional branch.
+You might even find that you’re spearheading a major recruitment initiative, such as when a company opens a new regional branch.

 Recruiting for brand-new positions can be challenging.
-You will have to consider lots of additional HR issues, such as:
+You will have to consider lots of additional human resources issues, such as:

 - Can you attract the talent you need with your current salary structure?

-- How do you get your employer message out to a new audience?
+- How do you get your employer brand out to a new audience?

 - How will your organizational culture respond to an expanded team?

-Rapid growth can put enormous pressure on your current HR team, who also have to onboard and support your new hires.
-One solution is to bring in a Recruitment Process Outsourcing consultant to help your in-house HR professionals.
+Rapid growth can put enormous pressure on your current HR and Recruiting team, who also have to onboard and support your new hires.
+One solution is to bring in a Recruitment Process Outsourcing consultant to help your in-house HR and Recruiting professionals.

 Recruiting for skills

 Recruitment is also a way to expand your organizational competencies.
-For instance, if your company decides to launch a new app, you may need to hire an experienced app developer.
+For instance, if your business decides to launch a new app, you may need to hire an experienced app developer.

 Highly skilled positions present a new set of challenges that you’ll need to consider.
 For example, you will have to ask:

-- How do we create a realistic job description that meets our requirements?
+- How do we create a realistic job description that meets our business requirements?